This statement is made under section 54 of the Modern Slavery Act 2015.

 Our Effectiveness in Combating Slavery & Human Trafficking

-We see the above steps as mentioned in this statement will minimise any risk to Skills for Logistics (2015) Ltd with regards to any Modern Slavery or trafficking happening within our business.
+We see the steps mentioned above in this statement that we will minimise any risk to Skills for Logistics Ltd.

-This statement has been approved by Skills for Logistics (2015) Ltd Managing Director David Coombes
+This statement has been approved by David Coombes, Managing Director of Skills for Logistics Ltd.